overlay-market/overlay-risk/README.md

 ## Why?

-We need some way to assess the risk to the system.
-A good approach is to model the underlying feed value as being driven by a stochastic process, which allows us to estimate "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.
+There should be some way to assess the risk to the system.
+A good approach is to model the underlying feed value as being driven by a stochastic process, which allows estimation of "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.

-Calculation of our per-market risk metrics requires estimating distributional parameters for the underlying stochastic model.
+Calculation of per-market risk metrics requires estimating distributional parameters for the underlying stochastic model.
 This repo aims to provide easy to access views for those parameters.

 ## Requirements